App Volumes architecture

 The following section will give you an understanding of the communication pattern between the App Volumes Manager and App Volumes Agent, as well as understand Machine Managers and the configuration options within App Volumes Manager to tie into a Machine Manager type depending on the virtual desktop infrastructure deployed.

 You will understand the App Volumes prerequisites starting with the App Volumes system requirements defined in the App Volumes install guide.
-Learn the infrastructure components like the database, directory services, network, and storage, followed by advanced configuration topics like load balancing, replication, storage groups, and multi-site and multi-instance management.
+Learn the infrastructure components, such as the database, directory services, network, and storage, followed by advanced configuration topics like load balancing, replication, storage groups, and multi-site and multi-instance management.

 Machine manager types: